 How to do an autumn garden clean up.
 Winter proof your garden with our fab homemaking guide.
 How to get your garden ready for winter and store away summer items safely.

-Autumn garden’s are a fantastic place to be as the seasons shift from summer and move right on into winter, the garden is just filled with wonderful colours, scents and wildlife.
+Autumn gardens are a fantastic place to be.
+As the seasons shift from summer and move right on through into winter, the garden is just filled with wonderful colours, scents and wildlife.

-It’s also a time when you need to start tidying away summer and getting the garden ready for the coming winter.
+It’s also the time when you need to start to organise and tidy away the summer furniture and BBQ or grill and start getting the garden and outside of your home ready for the coming winter months.

 Tidy the vegetable patch

-Tending to the autumn produce, packing your pumpkins on a bed of straw, clearing the patch, digging in fertiliser, cleaning cold frames and the greenhouse.
-All key autumn jobs.
-Head over to Allotment & Gardens for a run down on what to harvest, what to sew and what to tend to in the veg plot during September and October.
+For all the key autumn vegetable garden jobs head over to Allotment & Gardens for a run down on what to harness, what to sew and what to tend to in the vegetable plot during September and October.

 Flower beds and shrubs

 Clearing out and taking care of flower beds and shrubs is a key autumn gardening job and makes the garden look a whole lot tidier too.

 - Clear out dead and straggling summer flowers.

 You can get a full and in-depth checklist for gardening work in autumn from Gardena here.